arenaxr/arena-docs/content/unity/runtime.md

     {
         // Only one singleton connection instance allowed per application.
         ArenaClientScene scene = ArenaClientScene.Instance;
         scene.authType = ArenaMqttClient.Auth.Anonymous;

         // Set the ARENA webserver main host address, default: "arenaxr.org". scene.hostAddress = "arenaxr.org";

-        // Set the namespace name for the scene, default: [your ARENA username]. scene.namespaceName = "public";
+        // Set the namespace name for the scene, default: [your ARENA username].
+        // For google authentication, this is set automatically on login and unnecessary when using your own username. scene.namespaceName = "public";

         // Set the scene name for the scene, default: "example".